Best Metal Guitar Lessons (our top pick)

 ![]() | Angus Clark's Rock Rhythm TrueFire Course | 88.2 |

 To simplify, we're looking for a well-organized course that comprehensively covers metal guitar.
 This is what we'd want to see in any guitar course, regardless of topic.
 However, when it comes to metal as a style, it can be easy to gloss over and difficult to teach because it's not always taken seriously as a genre and musical discipline.
+But, there are courses that do take it seriously and present the content really well.
+This article is where you'll find them.

 1. The Guitar Tricks Metal Course Catalog

-IDEAL FOR: A broad overview of metal
+BEST FOR: A broad overview of metal.

 CONTENT